G-Code6/osTicket-Ticket-Creation-and-Lifecycle/README.md

 <h3>1.
 Ticket Creation:</h3>

 - A ticket is created when a user submits a request for support or assistance.
-This can be done through various channels such as email, web form, or API.
+This can be done through various channels such as email, web form, or API - Application Programming Interface.

 <h3>2.
 Assignment:</h3>